lsst-dm/dmtn-056/describing-datasets.rst

         Read-only instance attribute.

         A tuple (or ``frozenset``?) of :py:class:`DataUnit` instances that label the :ref:`DatasetRef` within a :ref:`Collection`.
-        Because the :py:class:`DataUnit` instances may link to other :py:class:`DataUnit` instances, a collection of DatasetRefs naturally forms a graph structure.
-        This is discussed more fully in the documentation for :ref:`DataGraph`.

     .. py:method:: makePath(tag, template=None) -> Path